ThunderFly-aerospace/TFSLOT01/README.md

 ![TFSLOT01A prototype](doc/img/TFSLOT_1_small.jpg)

-Our [TFSLOT](https://github.com/ThunderFly-aerospace/TFSLOT01) sensor is an airspeed sensor designed to use on UAVs to measure [IAS](https://en.wikipedia.org/wiki/Indicated_airspeed).
-Due to 3D printed case it is possible to optimize the characteristics according to the location of sensor on UAV and specific application.
+[TFSLOT](https://github.com/ThunderFly-aerospace/TFSLOT01) sensor is an airspeed sensor designed to use on UAVs to measure [IAS](https://en.wikipedia.org/wiki/Indicated_airspeed).
+Due to 3D printed case it is possible to optimize the characteristics according to the location of sensor on UAV and specific application requirements on measuring range.
 First use of this sensor is on ThunderFly autogyro [TF-G2](https://github.com/ThunderFly-aerospace/TF-G2/).

 TFSLOT is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/), write an email to info@thunderfly.cz or shop at [Tindie store](https://www.tindie.com/products/thunderfly/tfslot01a-drone-indicated-airspeed-sensor/).

-## Advantages to pitot-static tube

-In contrast to classical [Pitot tube](https://en.wikipedia.org/wiki/Pitot_tube), the TFSLOT design is perfect choice for low airspeed measurement (generally bellow 10 m/s).
-The design has the following advantages compared to a pitot-probe:

-  * Better resolution on low airspeeds (where kinetic pressure is small)
-  * Less tendency to clogging (due to absense of stagnation point)
-  * Direct differential pressure sensor integration without any additional tubing.

 ## Working principle